sherryduong93/Anime_Recommender/README.md

 > - Feature 9: Supernatural and psychological</pre>
 * **Result:** Upon spot-checking a recommendation, the results did not perform as well as KNN.
 SVD is having trouble recommending the correct genre and is recommending action animes for every attempt.
 This is similar to what we saw during latent feature exploration with the action genre in nearly every latent feature.

-**Ultimately did not proceed with these simple options due to high computational costs, these models were created only with the most popular anime, and the most active users.
-Computation and evaluation would be high.**
+**Ultimately did not proceed with these simple options due to high computational costs, these models are also biased as they were created only with the most popular anime, and the most active users.**
-<br>Next we will look into ALS matrix factorization with Spark in order to use all of the data present.

 ## Model Based Collaborative Filtering with Spark ALS
 * Lastly, I used Spark's ALS model to fit a collaborative filter based recommender that will recommend anime based on the preferences of other users who liked the anime you provided.